-The "Heaven's Cave" is a leaching cave system formed in anhydrite and gypsum.
+The "Heaven's Cave" is a cave system formed in anhydrite and gypsum rock.
 It contains the largest natural cavity in a low mountain range in Germany.

 The cave was discovered in 1868 during preliminary excavations for a 268 -meter-long railway tunnel, which today leads along the length of the cave, that was twice as large before the tunnel was built.

-In order to avoid subsidence phenomena and damage to the tunnel structure - caused by underground water inflows and thus further leaching of the gypsum rock - as soon as 1912 a water solution tunnel with two wings was built in the deepest next to the cave.
+In order to avoid damage to the tunnel structure - caused by underground water inflows and thus further leaching of the gypsum rock - as soon as 1912 a water drainage tunnel with two seperate wings was built in the deepest next to the cave.
 During this construction, further smaller cave passages were discovered.

-Until 1927, the water solution tunnel was lengthened again and again and continued on further wing sections, until the tunnel was about 800 meters long.
+Until 1927, the water drainage tunnel was lengthened again and again and continued on further wing sections, until the tunnel was about 800 meters long.